zenzak-uk/zenzak.uk/src/lib/posts/spline.md

 description: "How Spline revolutionizes 3D prototyping for interactive web experiences.
 From a 3D visualization studio's view, learn why it's the Figma of 3D—boosting speed, collaboration, and client engagement."
 ---

-In the 3D visualisation business, our traditional deliverable has long been the "perfect artifact."
+In the 3D visualisation business, our traditional deliverable has long been the "perfect visual."
 Whether it’s a photorealistic architectural render, a highly polished product animation, or a meticulously lit studio shot, our clients hire us to make things look beautiful.

 But the digital landscape has shifted.
 Clients no longer just want 3D they can *look* at; they want 3D their users can *touch*.
 They want the "Apple-style" scroll interaction, the gamified microsite, or the fully rotatable product configurator right in the browser.